signalfx/gdi-specification/specification/semantic_conventions.md

 #### Call Stack Format for `text` Data Format

 The call stack is a series of lines separated by newlines (`\n`).
-The first line of the call stack is a REQUIRED thread metadata line.
+The first line of the call stack is a REQUIRED thread metadata line and the second line is a REQUIRED thread state line.
+The first two lines MAY be left empty, containing just the newlines.

-An example metadata is shown here:
+An example metadata line is shown here:

 ```
 "pool-1-thread-30" #49 prio=5 os_prio=31 cpu=0.12ms elapsed=8.50s tid=0x00007fde4d00c000 nid=0xba03 waiting on condition  [0x000070000ba40000]